What Is a Waiver? Legal Meaning, Uses & Business Applications

 However, there is an exception for suppliers of recreational services under section 139A of the Consumer and Competition Act, 2010 (Cth).
 You can exclude consumer guarantees for death or personal injury as long as it doesn’t involve reckless conduct.

 At Progressive Legal, we specialise in drafting custom waivers for your business.
-Our experienced commercial lawyers can create a waiver that suits your needs, starting from $850 + GST.
+Our experienced commercial lawyers specialise in drafting custom liability waivers for Australian businesses.
+We’ll help you get it right from the start, with expert advice and fixed pricing from just $850 + GST.

 Protect your business today – contact us for a tailored waiver that safeguards your interests and protects your business against risks.